Pivot Sweep

 - 2

-Configure tier allowlist (filepaths that keep the old URL/term) and the new URL/term.
+Configure the Tier A allowlist (filepaths that keep the old URL or term) plus the new URL or term.

 - 3